shalevsh/Quizrave-Game/README.md

 When the number of points above 400 will be written Amazing!
 When the number of points above 200 will be written Congrats!
 Otherwise it will say Go back to school
-If the user has achieved a high result of 400 points or more, and this is a new record, this will also be indicated on the results screen.
+If the user has achieved a result of 200 points or more, and this is a new record, this will also be indicated on the results screen.

 # Technologies 👨‍💻